qixiang03/Kattis-Problem-Solution/README.md

 ## 📈 Progress

-I started this challenge on [Oct 15th 2024].
+I started this challenge on [October 15 2024].
 Check back regularly to see my latest solutions!